 In 2001, we obtained ISO 9001:1994 certification at our New Jersey facility.
 During 2003, we made the determination to upgrade to ISO 9001:2000 at our New Jersey facility, which was completed in 2007.
 In May 2003, our California facility obtained ISO 9001:2000 certification.
-Neither our New Jersey nor our California facility have completed their 2009 ISO audits due to the loss of most of our internal ISO auditors in our reductions in force during 2009.
-As a result, we are no longer ISO 9001 certified, although we continue to employ all the practices embodied in the ISO 9001:2000 standard.
+In 2009, we made the decision to discontinue ISO certification in our New Jersey and California operations because our customers at that time operated solely in the semiconductor market where ISO certification has little impact.
+We continue to employ all the practices embodied in the ISO 9001:2000 standard.
 We believe that the loss of ISO 9001 certification for our New Jersey and California facilities has not negatively impacted our working relationships with our customers or prevented us from obtaining orders from our customers.
 Our Massachusetts facility completed ISO 9001:2000 certification in November 2004 and upgraded to ISO 9001:2008 in November 2009 and has maintained certification with the ISO 9001:2008 standard since that time.